 Our principal demands for funds are to make real estate investments, for the payment of operating expenses and distributions, and for the payment of principal and interest on any indebtedness we incur.
-Generally, we expect to meet operating cash needs from our cash flows from operating activities, and we expect to fund our investments using proceeds of the Offering and debt proceeds.
+Generally, we expect to meet operating cash needs from our cash flows from operating activities, and we expect to fund our investments using proceeds of our public offerings and debt proceeds.

-We expect that once we have fully invested the proceeds of the Offering and other potential subsequent offerings, our debt financing, including our pro rata share of the debt financing of entities in which we invest, will be in the range of approximately 40% to 60% of the aggregate value of our real estate investments and other assets.
+We expect that once we have fully invested the proceeds of our public offerings, our debt financing, including our pro rata share of the debt financing of entities in which we invest, will be in the range of approximately 40% to 60% of the aggregate value of our real estate investments and other assets.
 Financing for acquisitions and investments may be obtained at the time an asset is acquired or an investment is made or at such later time as determined to be appropriate.
 In addition, debt financing may be used from time to time for property improvements, lease inducements, tenant improvements and other working capital needs.
 Additionally, the amount of debt placed on an individual property or related to a particular investment, including our pro rata share of the amount of debt incurred by an individual entity in which we invest, may be less than 40% or more than 60% of the value of such property/investment or the value of the assets owned by such entity, depending on market conditions and other factors.
 Our aggregate borrowings, secured and unsecured, must be reasonable in relation to our net assets and must be reviewed by our board of directors at least quarterly.
-As of June 30, 2017, our portfolio was approximately 48% leveraged, based on the most recent appraised values of our real estate investments or net purchase prices for properties acquired subsequent to December 31, 2016.
+As of September 30, 2017, our portfolio was approximately 45% leveraged, based on the most recent appraised values of our real estate investments.